Gregory Zilboorg: Life and career

-Zilboorg was born into a Jewish family in Kiev, Ukraine on December 25, 1890 and studied medicine in St. Petersburg, where he worked under Vladimir Bekhterev.
+Zilboorg was born into a Jewish family in Kyiv, Ukraine on December 25, 1890 and studied medicine in St. Petersburg, where he worked under Vladimir Bekhterev.
 In 1917, after the February Revolution, he served as secretary to the Ministry of Labor under two prime ministers (Aleksandr Kerenskii and Georgii L'vov).
-When the Bolsheviks came to power, he fled to Kiev and established a reputation as a political journalist and drama critic.
+When the Bolsheviks came to power, he fled to Kyiv and established a reputation as a political journalist and drama critic.

 Zilboorg emigrated to the United States in 1919 and supported himself by lecturing on the Chautauqua circuit and translating literature from Russian to English.
-Among the works he translated is Evgenii Zamiatin's novel We, and Leonid Andreyev's 1915 play He Who Gets Slapped Well received, that translation has been republished 17 times since that initial publication.
+Among the works he translated is Evgenii Zamiatin's novel We and Leonid Andreyev's 1915 play He Who Gets Slapped.
+Well received, that translation has been republished 17 times since that initial publication.
 In 1922 he began studying for his second medical degree, at Columbia University.